 Then there’s the whole world of the shock jock and conservative radio talk shows that gained popularity in the 1980s and have simply become a driving force in shaping the precious minds of non-critical thinkers in America for several generations.
 Rush Limbaugh and Morton Downey, Jr. were the main movers and shakers in that world (Howard Stern, too).
 Now there are literally dozens of fringe conservative mouthpieces throughout the country — on the radio, on TV, and tucked into little rat holes on the Internet everywhere.
 And we all know about Fox News these days.
 It’s the logical extension of yellow journalism and shock radio.

-Here’s the thing, though.
-While overt distortion of reality is obvious and unethical, most media coverage these days utilizes elements of fake news as a matter of course.
-Journalists talk about surveys and opinion polls and talk about how groups feel.
-There are two problems with that thinking: 1.
-Groups are theoretical constructs, they don’t feel anything — only real people do; 2.
-Surveys and polls usually are all about percentages, so if 56% of respondents said they prefer hamburgers over hot dogs on the 4th of July, that doesn’t mean that America is a hamburger nation.
+Here’s the thing, though: while overt distortion of reality is obvious and unethical, most media coverage these days utilizes elements of fake news as a matter of course.
+For instance, journalists report on surveys and opinion polls then extend that information to conclusions about “what the American people think — or feel.”
+There are two problems with that type of reporting: 1) Groups are theoretical constructs, they don’t feel or think anything — only real people do; 2) Surveys and polls are all about percentages, so if 53% of respondents said they prefer hamburgers over hot dogs on the 4th of July, that doesn’t mean America is a hamburger nation.
+And if you know anything about surveys, the way questions are asked and the nature of the survey population need to be clearly defined.

-Then there’s the standard news item that has become all too common where reporters go out on the street and talk to people to get their opinions of the topic of the day.
-Quoting eight random people on their views of abortion or legalizing marijuana is about as meaningful as just making up eight separate characters for a news story.
-People who make things up lose their jobs.
-People who pretend that talking to people on the street is news sometimes get paid six-figure salaries.
+Then there’s the standard news item that has become all too common where reporters go out on the street and talk to people to get their opinions on the topic of the day.
+Quoting eight random people on their views of abortion or legalizing marijuana is about as meaningful as simply making up eight separate characters for a news story.
+People who fabricate interviewees lose their jobs.
+People who pretend that talking to people on the street is news get paid six-figure salaries.

-“Is it so hard to hold it,” I want to ask.
-“Can’t you just go in the proper place like the rest of us?
-Using the toilet isn’t just the proper thing to do, it’s how you honor truth and stay in the real world.”
+“Is it so hard to hold it?”
+I want to ask.
+“Can’t you just go in the proper place like you used to?
+Using the toilet isn’t just the proper thing to do, it’s how you honor truth and stay in the real world.
+Just because people expect you to pee on the floor in front of them doesn’t mean you are required to.”

 Rising Above It All

 I’ve read the newspaper every morning for the last 21 years.
-I watch the nightly news at 6:30 ET while drinking at the end of every day.
-And I listen to NPR too pretty much two to three times a day.
-But in the last three months I’ve started tuning out.
-It’s funny.
-I scan headlines now but rarely read an article.
-I watch the news and can’t remember a thing they say, except the ads.
+I watch the nightly news at 6:30 ET while drinking at the end of every day and making dinner.
+And I listen to NPR several times a day when I’m driving.
+But in the last year I’ve started tuning out.
+I still scan headlines these days, but rarely can I bring myself to read an article.
+I watch the news and can’t remember a thing they say, except maybe the ads.
 The ads I love.
 There are three or four TV commercial actresses I’m in love with.
 I can’t get enough of them.
 My wife laughs at me about that.
 I haven’t told her that sometimes I fantasize about several NPR radio women when I masturbate in the shower.
-There is nothing sexier than the disembodied voice of a firmly intelligent woman speaking the blues of life in America, trying as hard as she can to fight the foolishness of fake news, gossip, and distortion.
+There is nothing sexier than the disembodied voice of a firmly intelligent woman speaking the blues of life in America, trying as hard as she can to fight the foolishness of fake news, gossip, and distortion — trying hard, but failing nonetheless.
+Our life force seems to be swirling down the drain every time I look down.

-Think I need to cancel my news subscription?
-If I didn’t love sports so much I’d cancel my cable too.
-Sports may be the only place that reality still runs wild and free in this country.
-That in itself is a reason to stand for the national anthem at all baseball, football, and basketball games everywhere.
+If I didn’t love sports so much I’d cancel my subscription to our morning newspaper.
+Cable television, too.
+Sports may be the only place in America where reality still runs wild and free.
+That in itself is a reason to stand for the national anthem at all baseball, football, and basketball games.
+Weirdly, for me anyway, it’s also a reason to still think there’s hope.
+Every sporting event is a celebration of reality and a story about truth.
+Isn’t that strange?
+Isn’t that amazing? … Wait, did the Supreme Court just make sports betting legal in every state that wants it?
+Fuck!
+We’re doomed.